IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/app-launcher/add-support-for-a-custom-non-android-app-type.md

 TomTom IndiGO platform.
 Please refer to the [`AppLaunchHandlerService`](TTIVI_INDIGO_API) API reference documentation for detailed information on these properties.

+In this example we will launch the _web app_ in the default browser app, whereas in production, it would be expected to launch the _web app_ within a [`WebView`](https://developer.android.com/reference/android/webkit/WebView) within a TomTom IndiGO panel.

 The properties can be set by overriding the `onCreate()` method.

 Create `src/main/kotlin/com/example/ivi/example/applauncher/services/webapplaunchhandler/WebAppLaunchHandlerService.kt`: